israelalagbe/PropertyPro-lite/README.md

-# PropertyPro-lite
+# PropertyPro-lite Case Study
-Property Pro Lite is a platform where people can create and/or search properties for sale or rent
+Property Pro Lite Case Study is a platform where people can create and/or search properties for sale or rent